WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Your extended public key, however, is not shared with Ledger's node, but rather stored encrypted on your local machine.
 Read more [here](https://support.ledger.com/hc/en-us/articles/360011069619).

-Though Ledger says it does not use this information to try to identify how much bitcoin you have and what your transactions you make, Ledger could potentially do so.
+Ledger could potentially analyze information from API calls to their nodes to link addresses to individual users, though Ledger says no logs are kept during normal operation.

-To avoid this privacy leak, you can use a Ledger hardware wallet in combination with Wasabi as a software interface, and because Wasabi does not leak your addresses, your transaction history is not shared with anyone.
+To avoid any privacy leak, you can use a Ledger hardware wallet in combination with Wasabi as a software interface, and because Wasabi does not leak your addresses, your transaction history is not shared with anyone.

 :::